wendyb8188/sep11-freedom-project/README.md

 by Wendy Bazan Galindo

 ## Context
-The "Freedom Project" for SEP11 is all about X. The purpose of this blog is to .
+The "Freedom Project" for SEP11 is all about creating an interactive program that uses Javascript (coding language) and a tool of one's own choice (JS library, framework...etc).
+The purpose of this blog is to show people how Javascript can be used to make a functional interactive program which can be applied to the real world.

 ## Content
-For my project, I am making X. This blog will walk through my process of independently studying X in order to make X.
+For my project, I made a platformer game.
+These blogs will walk through my process of independently studying [kaboom](https://kaboomjs.com/) in order to create an inspiring, fun game!

 ## Links